Goutamxd/Monster-Mouth-Web/README.md

 Theme: Dark, futuristic, high-contrast typography

 # 🔥 What Makes This Unique?
-✅ 100% CSS-Powered Animations – No JavaScript, just pure CSS sorcery!
-✅ A Monster Mouth That Moves – An attention-grabbing animated lip 👄 design.
+✅ 100% CSS-Powered Animations – No JavaScript, just pure CSS sorcery ✅ A Monster Mouth That Moves – An attention-grabbing animated lip 👄 design.
 ✅ Dynamic Scroll Effects – Auto-blur, rotate, and reveal as you scroll.
 ✅ Glitchy, Cyberpunk Vibes – High-contrast fonts and chaotic energy.